AshGw/AES-256/README.md

 ```python
 EcQJTaIHLx0lbWLnz8K28moOEywjJwPx
 ```
-2) Use the getready() function to get it ready for use otherwise it will raise a TypeError
+2) Use the getready() function to get it ready for use, otherwise it will raise a TypeError
 ```python
 key = CryptFiles.getready(key)
 ```